 “I first encountered Open Doors two years ago.
 I was in college and working with the youth group at my church.
 Three weeks in a row, Kate Yates the director of Open Doors Fortify, came and shared about how we could get involved in praying for the persecuted church.
 Each week, she told us about how people in areas of the world such as Iraq, Afghanistan, and Syria were being persecuted for practicing their faith.

 I grew up in the church and always heard about how people are persecuted for gathering to worship, prevented from praying or even from saying that they are Christian.
 Sometimes it is easy to forget that stories of persecution are much more than just a story; they are an everyday reality for many Christians across the world.
-Even seeing stories in the news about Boko Haram and ISIS can somehow seem distant and hard to imagine.
+Even seeing stories in the news about an extremist group that is located primarily in Northern Nigeria and ISIS can somehow seem distant and hard to imagine.